manuGil/online-core/docs/source/how-to.rst

 Reporting Issues
 ----------------

-If you would like to report any issues in this document.
-You can do so by opening an issue in this `GitHub repository <https://github.com/manuGil/issues-core-online/issues>`_
+If you would like to report any issues in this website.
+You can do that by opening an issue in this `GitHub repository <https://github.com/manuGil/issues-core-online/issues>`_

 Include the following:
    1. A short, but precise description of the issue,